CrowdStrike/community/docs/pages/contributing.md

 ---

 # Welcome!
-CrowdStrike is still new to open source ourselves, and we recognize contributing to a project is no small feat!
+Welcome and thank you for your interest in contributing to a CrowdStrike project!
+We recognize contributing to a project is no small feat!
 The guidance here aspires to help onboard new community members into how CrowdStrike-led projects tend to operate, and by extension, make the contribution process easier.

 # How do I make a contribution?
 Never made an open source contribution before?
 Wondering how contributions work in CrowdStrike projects?
 Here is a quick rundown!